Gamma World: Second edition (1983)

 TSR also produced four packs of Gamma World miniatures.
 TSR started production on a third adventure module, which was to be assigned the identification code GW5 and had the working title Rapture of the Deep.
 This module was not published.
 However, a 'ghost' Second Edition GW5 Rapture of the Deep module was produced in 2007.

-Third Edition (1986)
+Third edition (1986)

-The 3rd edition of Gamma World was another boxed set, credited to James M. Ward.
-It introduced the Action Control Table, a color-coded table used to resolve nearly all actions in the game.
-(Color-coded tables were something of a trend at TSR in the mid-1980s.
-After 1984's Marvel Super Heroes proved the viability of the concept, TSR revised Gamma World, Star Frontiers, and Top Secret to use similar tables.)
-Unfortunately for TSR, this version of the rules became notorious for the number of editorial mistakes, including cross-references to rules that didn't appear in the boxed set.
+The third edition of Gamma World was a boxed set, credited to James M. Ward.
+This version of the rules became notorious for the number of editorial mistakes, including cross-references to rules that didn't appear in the boxed set.
 The errors were serious enough that TSR published a Gamma World Rules Supplement containing the "missing" rules.
 The Rules Supplement was sent to gamers who requested it by mail, and included in reprintings of the boxed set.

-The five modules TSR published for Gamma World's 3rd edition introduced the setting's first multi-module metaplot, which involved rebuilding an ancient 'sky chariot':
+The five modules TSR published for Gamma World's third edition introduced the setting's first multi-module metaplot, which involved rebuilding an ancient 'sky chariot':